openfaas/docs/docs/reference/async.md

 * Payload size - the maximum size is configured to be 1MB.
 The limit is defined by NATS, but can be changed.
 Use a database, or S3 bucket for storing large payloads, and pass an identifier to function calls.
 * Retries - asynchronous invocations can be retried automatically when a function returns an error.
 Retries use an exponential back-off algorithm.
 See: [retries](/openfaas-pro/retries).

-The queue-worker uses a single timeout for how long it will spend processing a message, that is called `ack_wait`.
-If your longest function can run for *25 minutes*, then the `ack_wait` should be set to at least `25m`.
+The maximum execution time for an asynchronous function is controlled by the gateway's `upstream_timeout` and the function's `exec_timeout`.
+See [Extended timeouts](/tutorials/expanded-timeouts/).
+It is **not** set by the NATS `ack_wait` value.

+`ack_wait` (default `60s`) is a NATS-level heartbeat that lets the JetStream server detect a dead queue-worker and redeliver the message.
+While a function is in flight, the queue-worker extends the lease automatically, so the function can run for as long as the gateway and function timeouts allow (effectively indefinitely). **Leave `ack_wait` at its default.** Increasing it does not extend how long your function may run; it only delays redelivery if a queue-worker dies mid-invocation.

 #### Parallelism